Lasting Power of Attorney Property

 The Attorney’s role is to be the voice of the Donor in terms of all decisions relating to their treatment, care, and general health.
 Again, the Donor can leave instructions about specific wishes.

-Otherwise, the Attorney is responsible for all aspects of the Donor’s welfare, from requesting funds to purchase toiletries, to signing medical consent forms and representing the Donor’s views on life saving or altering treatments and procedures.
+Otherwise, the Attorney is responsible for all aspects of the Donor’s welfare, from signing medical consent forms and representing the Donor’s views on life saving or altering treatments and procedures.

 There is some overlap between this LPA and an Advance Decision, and whichever is made most recently supercedes the former.
 For this reason, we recommend you fully read the information about Advance Decisions and LPAs, and then talk to us about your concerns and requirements.
 This will enable us to advise you as to the most appropriate steps to take, and in what order.